NohaTech/Seafile-best-practices-for-Ubuntu/NohaTech-Seafile-Guide-English.md

 For more information see https://manual.seafile.com/config/seahub_settings_py.html

 ### Seafdav (webdav)
+Webdav is let say it so old, it's not Seafiles fault as WebDav is not created by Seafile.
+What I do recommend you to use intsted is the SeaDrive client.
+You can configurate SeaDrive to work as a networkshare and mount it in your OS and work on the files directly from the server.
+But if you still want SeafDav (WebDav) activated you can follow this steps.

+***I'll do this part when I have time to do it, I'll prioritize other parts of this guide first.***

 # UFW Firewall
 A Firewall is something that everyone wants and needs these days, so I'm going to guide you trough it.